KamWithK/GitStarred/README.md

 Although we could use any metric, stars seem the most direct and so intuitive (so the rest can be ignored).
 To easily interpret the results, min-max feature scaling is used.
 This means the least popular repositories will have a value of zero and the most *amazing performers* 1!
-This SQL query `SELECT Stars/$1 FROM Repositories` where `$1` is the maximum number of repositories (found with `SELECT max(Stars) FROM Repositories`) is an efficient way to extract it.

-*Note that model performances along with feature importance graphs will indicate where to go next...*

 Once we're confident we've gotten the most out of all numerical and categorical features, we'll use a mixture of manual feature extraction and natural language processing (NLP) techniques on our text.